KarlPreisler/hiking-spots-blog/README.md

 - In the terminal, type `pip3 install psycopg2-binary` and press enter.
 - Install gunicorn, which will act as the web server.
 Type `pip3 install gunicorn` in the terminal and press enter.
 - You can install this project's requirements (where applicable) using: `pip3 install -r requirements.txt`.
 If you have your own packages that have been installed, which I did, then the requirements file needs to be updated using: `pip3 freeze --local > requirements.txt`:
   - In the terminal, type `pip3 freeze --local > requirements.txt`.
-This will create or update a file called `requirements.txt`, with a list of all the packages that Heroku will need to install to run our app.
+This will create or update a file called requirements.txt, that includes all the packages that Heroku needs to install in order to run our app.
 - Create a Procfile in the root folder of your project, and add this code to the Procfile: `web: gunicorn <app_name>.wsgi:application`.

 ### ElephantSQL Deployment
 I have used ElephantSQL to host my database.
 The instructions to create a new account can be[found here](https://code-institute-students.github.io/deployment-docs/02-elephantsql/elephantsql-01-sign-up).
 Once you have created an account:
-- Log in to ElephantSQL to access your dashboard.
+- Log in to ElephantSQL.
-- Click *Create New Instance*.
+- Click Create New Instance.
-- Give your plan a name (usually the name of the project, in this case hiking-spots-blog*).
+- Give your plan a name (usually the name of the project, in this case hiking-spots-blog).
 - Select the Tiny Turtle (Free) plan.
 - Leave the Tags field blank.
-- Click *Select Region* and choose a data center near you.
+- Click Select Region and choose a data center near you.
-- Click *Review*, then, if everything looks correct, *Create Instance*.
+- Click Review and create an instance if everything looks correct.
 - Go back to your dashboard and click on the name of the project.
-- Copy the database URL for your project, and use it in two places:
+- Copy the database URL for your project.
-  - In your `env.py` file, create a new key called `DATABASE_URL` and give it the value of the ElephantSQL database URL, as follows: ` os.environ.setdefault("DATABASE_URL", "my_copied_database_url")`.
+- In your env.py file, create a new key called DATABASE_URL and give it the value of the ElephantSQL database URL, as follows: os.environ.setdefault("DATABASE_URL", "my_copied_database_url").
-    - Before deploying the project, create a file called `env.py` (if it hasn't been created already), and complete the following steps:
+- Before deploying the project, if you dont already have one, create a file called env.py.
-      - In `settings.py`: At the top of the file, add the following import:
+      - In settings.py: At the top of the file, add the following import:
       ```python
       import os
       if os.path.isfile("env.py"):
           import env
       ```
 - Replace the pasted-in database url with the following code:
       ```python
       os.environ.get("DATABASE_URL")
       ```
-  - Paste the database URL into the config vars section of your project on Heroku - instructions are in the *Heroku Deployment* section below.
+- Add the database URL that was copied earlier and add it to the Config Vars in the Heroku settings as the instructions show below.

 ### Heroku deployment
-This project uses [Heroku](https://www.heroku.com), a cloud based platform that enables developers to build and run applications.
+This project is run using [Heroku](https://www.heroku.com), a cloud based platform that enables developers to build and run applications.

 I used the [Code Institute Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) for this project.
-Here is the [Heroku documentation](https://devcenter.heroku.com/articles/heroku-cli) for the most up-to-date installation instructions.
+Here is the [Heroku documentation](https://devcenter.heroku.com/articles/heroku-cli) for the most recent installation instructions.

 To log in to the Heroku CLI: